Diary of Ebenezer 'Edward' Barron, 1901 - Part 3

 rationing himself for the members

-of his family, he could not give
+of his family he could not give

 us too much.
 We then went outside

-where the BCoys had coffee
+where the Bboys had coffee brewing

-Bon Bread & Bully beef.
+Boer Bread & Bully beef.
 We then

-saddled up ( 1 pm) & made tracks
+saddled up (1 pm) & made tracks

 for the next farm (5 miles)

-where our column had camped
+where our Column had camped

-the night previously.
-We had
+the night previously - We had

 not long started when a great

-big storm arose. thunder which
+big storm arose - Thunder which

 echoed for miles among the hills

-& Kopjes & lightning, the latter of
+& Kopjes & Lightning, the like of

-which I only saw once ( one
+which I only saw once, (over

-comes the rain & falls in torrents
+comes the rain & hail in torrents

-and the wind blowing. it was
+and the wind blowing, it was

 really a treat to face such a storm